NielsVerhoevenPXL/NetworkExpertPe/README.md

 1. No need for troubleshooting everything worked fine on the first try.

 ### Task Verification
-1. I booted the VM, pinged to it from my host to see if it was reachable.
-On the VM itself i used the browser to check if it was able to connect to the internet.
+1. On the VM itself i used the browser to check if it was able to connect to the internet.

 ## Lab 2 Install the CSR1000v VM